goinfinite/ez/README.md

 # Infinite FleetManager

-Infinite FleetManager (SFM) is a proprietary container management platform in a single file.
+Infinite FleetManager (FLEET) is a proprietary container management platform in a single file.
 It has a REST API, CLI and dashboard.

 ## Running